dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

       "bamstatsWorkflow.mem_gb": "4"
     }

-.. tip::  the Dockstore CLI can handle inputs with HTTPS, FTP, GS, and S3
-    URLs but that's beyond the scope of this tutorial.
+.. tip::  The Dockstore CLI can handle inputs with HTTPS, FTP, GS, and S3 URLs but that's beyond the scope of this tutorial.

 You can see in the above I give the relative path to the input under ``bam_input`` and the memory in GB that I want to use for the task.